pivotal/docs-tap/tap-gui/plugins/scc-tap-gui.hbs.md

 ## <a id="view-approvals"></a> Enable GitOps Pull Request Flow

-To enable the supply chain box-and-line diagram to show **Approve a Request** in the **Config Writer** stage, set up for GitOps and pull requests.
-For more information, see [GitOps vs. RegistryOps](../../scc/gitops-vs-regops.hbs.md).
+To enable the supply chain box-and-line diagram to show **Approve a Request** in the **Config Writer** stage details view when the **Config Writer** stage is clicked, set up for GitOps and pull requests.
+For more information, see
+[GitOps vs. RegistryOps](../../scc/gitops-vs-regops.hbs.md).

 ## <a id="sc-visibility"></a> Supply Chain Visibility